 If I’m coming with a big group of women, do we need to buy tickets together or is it “general admission”?

-Single ticket sales are general admission, and this year we’ve added a new option for large groups.
+Single ticket sales are general admission, and there is also an option for large groups.
 If you like, you can purchase an 8-person table so that your group will have a reserved place to sit together.
 One person in your group should purchase the “table option” on the tickets page, and then email us the names and email addresses of the 7 other women in your group.
 That way we can keep everyone in the loop on last-minute prom announcements.
 (Be sure to send us the email addresses of everyone who is attending in your group because that way they’ll be in the random drawing to be selected as Prom Queen!)

 Do I need to print out a ticket receipt and bring it with me?

 We think it’s a good idea to do that, but you don’t have to.
 If you purchase tickets online, we’ll have a record of your purchase and a list with all those names at the door.
 When you arrive, we’ll check you in at the prom entrance.
 Can’t wait to see you there!

 What if something comes up after I buy a ticket and I can’t attend the Prom?